Indy Neidell

-Indiana Richard Alexander Neidell (born 28 September 1967) is an American-Swedish documentarian, historian, actor, voice actor, musician and YouTube personality, best known for presenting the video series The Great War on The Great War Channel, which documented World War I in real time using modern research, various secondary sources and archival footage.
+Indiana Richard Alexander Neidell (born September 28, 1967) is an American-Swedish documentarian, historian, actor, voice actor, musician and YouTube personality, best known for presenting the video series The Great War on The Great War Channel, which documented World War I in real time using modern research, various secondary sources and archival footage.
 A similar project, World War Two (about World War II), began in September 2018; and another one, called The Korean War, began in June 2024.
 Neidell is also a writer and actor with credits that include Metropia and numerous commercials in Europe, as well as video game voice-acting.

 Early life and education

-Neidell was born in Pennsylvania to Norman Neidell and Joy Ray.
+Neidell was born in Pennsylvania to Norman Neidell and Joy Neidell.
 His family moved to Houston when he was nine months old.
 Neidell attended St. John's School, graduating in 1985.
 He studied history at Wesleyan University for four years.
 As a teenager, he worked at a grocery store.

 During an episode of World War Two, Neidell stated that his mother, Joy, was born in Egypt in 1940 to his grandfather Basil.
 Basil was originally from the United Kingdom and eventually moved to Egypt working for the Egyptian Ministry of Education.
 He later became the Superintendent of schools for the British Dominion of Egypt.
 During World War II he joined the Royal Air Force.
 At some point after the war, he became the Secretary of the International Lawn Tennis Federation.